 The stream named by ioptr is closed, if necessary, and then reopened as if by fopen().
 If the attempt to open fails, NULL is returned; otherwise ioptr is returned, which now refers to the new file.
-Often the reopened stream is stdin() or stdout().
-The filename and type parameters are as for fopen().

-filename is a character string that specifies the name of the file.

-type is a character string (not a single character) that specifies the access mode of the file. type can be one of:

-r reopen the file for reading,

-w reopen the file for writing,

-a reopen the file for appending.

-ioptr is a pointer to the existing stream which is to be closed.
+Often the reopened stream is stdin or stdout.
+The filename and type parameters are as for fopen(). is a character string that specifies the name of the file. filename is a character string (not a single character) that specifies the access type type can be one of: mode of the file. reopen the file for reading, r reopen the file for writing, W reopen the file for appending. а ioptr is a pointer to the existing stream which is to be closed.

-The value of the freopen () function is a file pointer.
+The value of the freopen() function is a file pointer.
 If the value of the file pointer is NULL, the attempt to open the file failed.